 3. Disengagement with co-workers

-If an employee is frequently late to work or is a no-show to office activities, especially when they used to be regular volunteers and considered as the “life of the party”, it could indicate a retention red flag.
+If an employee disengagement means that employee is frequently late to work or is a no-show to office activities, especially when they used to be regular volunteers and considered the “life of the party”, it could indicate a retention red flag.

 4. Uncharacteristic absences